AnwiwaH/anwiwah/README.md

 ![1](https://github.com/anwiwah/anwiwah/blob/main/banner.png)

-<p>Hi, I am Soumen Khara a passionate self-taught full stack web developer and a freelancer from India.
+<p>Hi, I am Andi wira waHyudi a passionate self-taught full stack web developer and a freelancer from Indonesia.
 I have a passion for web design and love to create things for web and mobile devices.</p>

 <!--
 **AnwiwaH/anwiwah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.